Take Me Deeper

 REFLECTIONS

 As I reflect, I realize that life is analogous to the sea and its waves, and I am like a broken piece of sea glass.
 God has shown me that the sea tumbles and polishes these shards, gradually removing the rough and jagged edges until each piece is refined and smooth.
-This was the work that God was doing within me.
+This was the work that God was doing within me, refining and shaping me through every experience.

 I pray my story brings hope and inspiration to you as you navigate circumstances in your own life.